 When you are not connected to a VPN, your unencrypted Internet traffic (i.e., that which is not protected by TLS) may be intercepted by your WiFi provider, by your Internet service provider (ISP), by hackers monitoring the local network, or by the government authorities in your jurisdiction.
 Your IP address (i.e. your device’s identity and your geographical location) is also exposed, including to the websites you visit, which can use that information to track you across the Internet.
 Even encrypted traffic can be monitored to observe the websites you visit, and your IP address will remain exposed.

 When you connect to a VPN, your Internet traffic is encrypted between your device and the VPN server, protecting it from local network surveillance.
 Even your DNS lookups (the names of the web domains you visit) are protected.
 And your IP address is masked to help protect your identity and location.
-However, the VPN provider effectively becomes your ISP in that it can see your browsing activity, IP address, and location.
+However, when you connect to any VPN, the VPN provider can see the same kind of data that your ISP could when not using a VPN, including your browsing history and IP address.
 This is why choosing a trustworthy VPN service is so important.

 In contrast, proprietary code relies on “security through obscurity,” meaning vulnerabilities are less likely to be discovered.
 Or worse, these vulnerabilities may be only known to malicious actors who exploit them secretly without users being aware.